 The Subcommittee reviewed the last ten years of FISMA reports published by agency IGs, as FISMA requires.
 This section summarizes IG reports for seven agencies the Subcommittee believes illustrate the federal government's failure to adhere to information security requirements.
 The seven agencies highlighted in this report are: the Department of State; the Department of Transportation; the Department of Housing and Urban Development; the Department of Agriculture; the Department of Health and Human Services; the Department of Education; and the Social Security Administration.
-The Subcommittee reviewed OMB's FY 2017 government-wide FISMA report, and selected these agencies because they had the lowest cybersecurity program ratings based on NIST's cybersecurity framework.

 This section also evaluates DHS's compliance with FISMA requirements and the Department's failure to set the government standard for effective information security programming.
 In the more than four years since FISMA's passage, federal agencies have failed to substantially improve their information security posture.

 The vast majority of the federal government has failed to implement basic and effective data security controls-leaving PII and other sensitive information vulnerable to exploitation.
-189